demery/iso639-config/README.md

 # Iso639Config

-ISO-639 config is a Rail mountable engine that allows you to configure which of the nearly 500 [ISO 639-2][] languages to display in your application as select and check box options.
+ISO-639 config is a Rails mountable engine that allows you to configure which of the nearly 500 [ISO 639-2][] languages to display in your application as select and check box options.

 ## Installing